Losing customers is a nightmare for any business, and finding out why customers may be leaving your company shouldn’t go ignored.

 Performing customer churn analysis can provide insights for any company, to make data-driven decisions for increasing customer loyalty, predicting and reducing customer churn rate, even lessening the effort needed to acquire new customers.

-Customer churn analysis is the examination of a company’s customer loss rate in order to understand why it’s happening and put new systems and processes in place to reduce it.
 The goal is to minimize churn by understanding how your customers use your product or service and why they may be unsatisfied.

 Customer and revenue churn come in many forms – from canceling subscriptions to streaming services, to switching credit card providers, to changing one's preferred breakfast cereal.
 Understanding the circumstances of customer churn is the first step in learning how to lessen it.